MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/_build/html/_sources/content/week1/problem.md

 S^{\alpha,\beta}(q, \omega) = \sum_{j,k} e^{iq(j-k)} \int_{-\infty}^{\infty} e^{i\omega t} \langle S^\alpha_j(t) S^\beta_k(0) \rangle dt.
 $$ (eq:dsf)

-The actual quantity that is measured in experiments is the cross-section for the outgoing neutrons, which is related to the dynamical structure factor by the following by simple momentum polarization and magnetic form factors.
+The actual quantity that is measured in experiments is the cross-section for the outgoing neutrons, which is related to the dynamical structure factor but also includes simple momentum polarization and magnetic form factors.
 These details go beyond the scope of this course.
 In fact, due to symmetries of the model, we will only be concerned with the $S^{zz}(q, \omega)$ component.

 The DSSF is the Fourier transform of a two-point unequal time spin correlation function,